2008 was horrible! It was the third worst year in the 102-year history of the Dow and the 51-year history of the S&P 500.

 We've seen this before ... almost

 The only year that comes close to rivaling the precipitous drops in recent memory was 1987.
-That year stakes its claim to five of the worst trading days since 1950, including the so-called Black Monday crash of October 1987, which erased more than 20% from the S&P. But even that drop turned out to be a blip, albeit an incredibly large one, on an otherwise tremendous nearly two-decade bull market run for stocks.
+That year stakes its claim to the worst trading day since 1950, the so-called Black Monday crash of October 1987, which erased more than 20% from the S&P. But even that drop turned out to be a blip, albeit an incredibly large one, on an otherwise tremendous, nearly two-decade bull market run for stocks.

-Will we look back on September and October 2008 as another bump on the long road to prosperity?
-I won't make a market prediction for the next year, or even two years, but valuations have improved considerably in recent months, and there are some successful long-term investors who share that sentiment.
+Will we look back on the last third of 2008 as another bump on the long road to prosperity?
+I am not calling a market bottom, but valuations have improved considerably in recent months, and there are some successful long-term investors who share that sentiment.

 Don't be afraid of value

-John Hussman, value investor and self-proclaimed "perma-bear," thinks current valuations are attractive.
-Hussman's Strategic Growth Fund has achieved cumulative growth of 116% since its inception in July 2000, versus a 25% loss for the S&P. Hussman was able to more than double the value of his fund largely by avoiding market exposure.
+John Hussman, another value investor and self-proclaimed "perma-bear," also thinks that current valuations are attractive.
+Hussman's Strategic Growth Fund has achieved cumulative growth of 106% since its inception in July 2000, versus a 41% loss for the S&P. Hussman was able to more than double the value of his fund, largely by avoiding market exposure.

 Don't be afraid of volatility

 Even though valuations are much more attractive now than they were this time last year, financial markets will remain volatile in the coming months.
-But if you have the discipline and willingness to search for companies that are unjustifiably cheap, I believe you will reap handsome rewards five to 10 years from now.
+But if you have the discipline and willingness to search for companies that are unjustifiably cheap, I believe -- along with Hussman and Berkowitz -- that you will reap handsome rewards five to 10 years from now.

 Strong balance sheets

 Much of the hysteria in the market these days centers on the lack of access to capital.
 Companies that can internally fund their growth, or have enough cash to withstand a severe recession, should be at the top of your list.
-I recently added children's retailer Gymboree to our watch list.
+I recently added children-focused retailer Gymboree to our watch list.
 The company has absolutely no debt and plenty of cash on its balance sheet.
-It may not grow earnings at 20% for the next two or three years, as it has in the past.
-But it has a strong enough financial position to ride out a slow economy.
+It may not grow earnings at 20% for the next two or three years as it has in the past, but it has a strong enough financial position to ride out a slow economy.

-Companies with wide moats offer products or services that are extraordinarily difficult for a competitor or start-up to emulate.
-For example, Warren Buffett's Berkshire Hathaway
+Companies with wide moats offer products or services that are extraordinarily difficult for a competitor or startup to emulate.
+Johnson & Johnson

 Room to grow

-Though emerging markets have been pummeled this year, some well-run companies will undoubtedly benefit as countries like Brazil, Russia, India, and China continue to advance.
-Foreign-based companies should certainly play a role in any diversified portfolio.
-But there are also a number of U.S.-based firms that also have strong footprints in these growth regions.
+Though emerging markets have been pummeled this year, some well-run companies will undoubtedly benefit as the likes of Brazil, Russia, India, and China continue to advance.
+Foreign-based companies such as China's Ctrip.com

 Invest like it's 1987